-After the financial problems of the Great Depression, the federal government created the Federal Housing Authority and approved lenders to offer the FHA loan.
-This single action by the government created one of the most popular types of mortgages that is still used today.
-Listed below are guidelines and basic information about the Wisconsin FHA loan and how it helps potential home buyers.
+After the financial problems of the Great Depression, the federal government created the Federal Housing Administration and approved lenders to offer the FHA mortgage.
+This single action by the government created one of the most popular types of loans that are still used today.
+Listed below are guidelines and basic information about the FHA program for Wisconsin residents and how it helps potential buyers.

 Low Down Payment

-Probably the most attractive aspect of the Wisconsin FHA loan is the small down payment requirement.
+Probably the most attractive aspect of the FHA home loan is the small down payment requirement.
 While some loans may require between 5% and 20% of the home’s selling price as an upfront payment, this is not the case with FHA.
-Buyers are required to pay as little as 3.5% of the home’s selling price as an upfront payment.
+Buyers are required to pay as little as 3.5 percent of the home’s purchase price as an upfront payment.

-Furthermore, the money that is used for a down payment does not have to come directly from the borrower’s pocket.
-A family member or certain non-profit agencies can give the money to the borrower as a gift.
+Furthermore, the money that is used for a down payment does not have to come directly from the buyer’s pocket.
+A family member or certain non-profit agencies can give the money to the buyer as a gift.
 Just be sure to check with your lender about the necessary documents for recording the gift to the buyer.

-On the heels of the low down payment requirement, the credit guidelines are the 2nd most popular reason to use an FHA mortgage.
-The credit rules for getting approved via FHA are much more relaxed when compared to conventional loans.
+On the heels of the low down payment requirement, the credit guidelines are the 2nd most popular reasons to use this mortgage.
+The credit rules for getting approved are much more relaxed when compared to a conventional mortgage.
 This is not to say that any credit score can qualify.
-But it is safe to say that many people who may have made financial mistakes in the past will find a quality loan with FHA.
+But it is safe to say that many people who may have made financial mistakes in the past will find a quality mortgage with FHA.

 Assistance from Sellers